Clastify logo

 Medium

-Explain, using the particle model, why the pressure increases when the volume decreases.
+Explain, using the particle model, why the pressure increases when the volume is decreased at constant temperature.

 Question 17